Adrenaline and Noradrenaline: Regulation of Acute Stress Physiology

 Mechanisms of release

-Because catecholamines are released as hormones rather than neurotransmitters in this context, their actions are systemic rather than localised.
+In contrast, when the adrenal medulla releases adrenaline and noradrenaline during the sympathetic stress response, these catecholamines are secreted directly into the bloodstream.
+The circulation carries them throughout the body, allowing them to bind to adrenergic receptors in multiple organs simultaneously, including the heart, blood vessels, lungs, liver, and skeletal muscle.
+Their effects are therefore systemic rather than localised.
 This allows a single neural signal to produce coordinated activation of cardiovascular, respiratory, and metabolic systems, with effects that persist longer than those mediated by synaptic neurotransmission alone.

 Distinct actions of adrenaline and noradrenaline